Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 Step 5- Let the wood sit for a couple of days after applying the product and before using it.
 This way, the wood will have time to settle and absorb what it receives.

-Especially for bathrooms where the beauty of wood does matter, this method will make the wood look more elegant and attractive.
+Especially for bathrooms where the beauty of wood does matter, this method will make the wood look more elegant and attractive by adding the colors you love to see.

 You can choose waterproofing paint, stain, or a powerful stain-sealant combo for this method.